sahilhinge89/EyeView/README.md

 - Alerts for dangerous objects being held by individuals
 - Database integration to store alerts

+## Note

+This application is still undergoing improvements, and some features may be added or refined in future versions.

 ## License

 This project is licensed under a **Proprietary License**.

+**Proprietary License**
-Copyright © 2024 Parth Bhosle, Sahil Hinge.
+Copyright © 2024 sahilhinge89, Parth2684.
 All Rights Reserved.

+Permission is hereby granted to the owners of this repository only.
+No other person or organization is granted permission to copy, modify, merge, publish, distribute, sublicense, or sell copies of the Software or associated documentation files, without prior written permission from the copyright holders.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES, OR OTHER LIABILITY, ARISING FROM, OUT OF, OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 For further inquiries or permissions, please contact the repository owners.